MundoAndino Home : Andes Argentina Guide at MundoAndino

 Quilmes Atletico Club

-Fothergil; Penman (captain), Francis; Tuker, Wilson, Moffat; Lamont, Muir, Belaumont, Morgan and Cladewell.
+''Fothergil, Penman (captain), Francis; Tuker, Wilson, Moffat, Lamont, Muir, Belaumont, Morgan and Cladewell'

-The club acquired its current name in 1950, because Peron wanted to change it to a Spanish form.
+The club acquired its current name in 1950, because Juan Peron wanted to change it to a Spanish form.

-Also known as El Cervecero (The Brewers) because of the Cerveza Quilmes brewery of the same city (which sponsors them), it won the 1912 amateur championship, the second division titles of 1949, 1961, 1975, 1986/87, 1990/91, and the first division 1978 Metropolitano.
+Also known as El Cervecero (The Brewers) because of the Cerveza Quilmes brewery of the same city (which sponsors them).

 Quilmes started building a new stadium in 1987 to inaugurate it first in 1993, and then officially in 1995.
 It was extended in 1998 to its current capacity.